About Medicare Advantage Plans

 Can I Use My Medicare Card with a Medicare Advantage Plan?

 NO. You will NOT be able to use your red, white and blue Medicare card when you go to the hospital, doctor, specialist or any healthcare provider.
-This means you are no longerenrolled in the federal government-run health program.
-This means and you must follow the rules of the Medicare Advantage Plan you have joined.
-When you join a Medicare Advantage Plan, you are required to use the Medicare Advantage Plan insurance card when you visit the healthcare providers in their network and NOT your Medicare card.
+This means you are no longer enrolled in the federal government-run health program.
+This means you must follow the rules of the Medicare Advantage Plan you have joined.
+When you enroll in a Medicare Advantage Plan, you are required to use the Medicare Advantage Plan insurance card when you visit the healthcare providers in their network and NOT your Medicare card.

 Don't Be Fooled by a Medicare Advantage Plan.

 A Medicare Advantage Plan is COMPLETELY different from Original Medicare.
 If you enroll in a Medicare Advantage Plan instead of Original Medicare, you are still required to pay the Medicare Part B premium.

 Can I switch Back to Original Medicare From a Medicare Advantage Plan?

 Yes.
 You can switch back to Original Medicare during the annual election period from October 15 through December 7.
 However, you may NOT be eligible to switch to a Medicare supplement plan.
 In most cases, you will have to go through medical underwriting to qualify for a Medicare Supplement if you do not enroll during your open enrollment or guaranteed issue period.
 If you wait until a later time to enroll in a Medicare supplement, you risk potential health issues that could prevent you from getting a Medicare Supplement in the future.